 Flake Mountain is an 8,048 ft / 2,453 m mountain peak near Panguitch, Utah.
 This mountain is the 789th highest mountain in Utah and the 9,471st highest mountain in the United States.
 Located within the boundaries of the Dixie National Forest, It sits on the Sevier Plateau towering above John’s Valley near the Bryce Canyon National Park.
 It is a couple of miles north of Bryce Canyon Airport where I always stop to refuel when I am shooting in the area.

-Zedekiah: “I lensed this image almost immediately after taking off from Bryce Canyon Airport then heading north into the mountains.
-From an elevation of 2,000 feet above the ground you can clearly see into the valley that separates the two flattop mountains that are together called Flake Mountain.”
+Zedekiah: “I filmed this image almost immediately after taking off from Bryce Canyon Airport then heading north into the mountains.
+From an elevation of 2,000 feet above the ground, you can clearly see into the valley that separates the two flattop mountains that are together called Flake Mountain.”

 This is a harsh country that should be respected and not to be taken lightly, if one plans on traveling through the area, especially during the winter months.
 Imagine if you will, the First Nations Ute Natives which lived in this area for the past few centuries.
 Their survival totally depended on skills that were honed over time immemorial.
 This is a very quiet place, especially in the dead of winter when the animals are sheltering and the air is cold and dense.
 Sound travels far in these conditions, but there is little to hear during these frozen months.
 To get a sense of the solitude and peace in this place, open the image full screen and meditate on this beautiful place.